Florida International University: Maidique presidency and expansion

 Modesto A. Maidique assumed the presidency at FIU in 1986, becoming the fourth in the university's history and the first Hispanic leader of any of Florida's state universities.
 Maidique graduated with a Bachelor of Science, Master of Science, and PhD in Electrical Engineering from Massachusetts Institute of Technology (MIT), before joining the private sector.
 He held academic appointments from MIT, Harvard and Stanford Universities, and has been named to several US presidential boards and committees.

 Under his leadership, FIU heralded in an era of unprecedented growth and prestige, with all facets of the university undergoing major transformations.
 Physically, the university tripled in size and its enrollment grew to nearly 40,000.
 During his 23 years as president, the school established the Herbert Wertheim College of Medicine, the FIU College of Law, the FIU School of Architecture, and the Robert Stempel School of Public Health.
 Also during his tenure, the endowment grew from less than $2 million to over $100 million.

 During Maidique's tenure, the university added 22 new doctoral programs.
 Research expenditures grew from about $6 million to nearly $110 million as defined by the National Science Foundation.
 In 2000, FIU attained the highest ranking in the Carnegie Foundation classification system, that of "Doctoral/Research University-Extensive."
 FIU's faculty has engaged in research and holds far-reaching expertise in reducing morbidity and mortality from cancer, HIV/AIDS, substance abuse, diabetes and other diseases, and change the approaches to the delivery of health care by medical, public health, nursing and other healthcare professionals, hurricane mitigation, climate change, nano-technologies, forensic sciences, and the development of biomedical devices.
 The arts also flourished while Maidique was at the helm, with the university acquiring The Wolfsonian-FIU Museum on Miami Beach and building the Patricia and Phillip Frost Art Museum on its main campus.
 In athletics, FIU made inroads in becoming a powerhouse athletic university during Maidique's time as president; he unilaterally changed the mascot from the Sunblazers to the Golden Panthers early in his tenure, and he championed the eventual establishment of an NCAA football program.
 Finally, the school earned membership into Phi Beta Kappa, the nation's oldest honor society.

 Maidique was the second longest-serving research university president in the nation.
-Now President Emeritus, he currently serves as the Alvah H. Chapman, Jr., Eminent Scholar Chair in Leadership, and Professor of Management at FIU.
+Now President Emeritus, he serves as the Alvah H. Chapman, Jr., Eminent Scholar Chair in Leadership, and Professor of Management at FIU.